 Auto Service Technology

 Students who successfully complete this course may receive articulated college credit to the following schools: Baker College, Davenport University, Delta College, Muskegon Community College, and University of Northwestern Ohio.
-For information on how to earn articulated credit contact Ms. McClain at the MACTC.
+For information on how to earn articulated credit contact Lindsay Pulsipher at the CTC.

-Students who successfully complete select MACTC courses may receive direct college credit to Muskegon Community College.
-A list of classes that offer direct credit may be found here.
+Students who successfully complete this course may receive direct college credit to Muskegon Community College.
+Our direct credit flier has a list of all participating classes.

 Instructor: Marshall Lystra

 Mr. Lystra graduated from Grand Haven High School.
 He has his bachelors and masters degrees from Ferris State University.
 After college he worked as a Service Engineer for Ford Motor Co.
 In his free time he enjoys taking his Jeep up to the dunes at Silver Lake.